Trash stream: Russia

 In 2018, the first significant articles in Russia about trash streams began to appear.
 Meduza released an article where journalists studied the phenomenon, conversed with participants, and noted that the genre existed in different formats in other countries, citing Jackass as an example.
 On March 2, 2019, after an incident involving German Yagodka, Argumenty i Fakty warned readers that, unlike bloggers, trash-streamers were not involved in creativity but used explicit material to attract audiences, urging readers not to view their broadcasts.

 On October 25, 2020, Moskovskij Komsomolets released an article about Mellstroy's case, urging for a legislative solution and intervention against trash streams.

-On February 25, 2021, Rossiyskaya Gazeta published an article, "Legislation for Trash Streamers," detailing how to combat trash streams.
+On February 25, 2021, Rossiyskaya Gazeta published an article, "Legislation for Trash Streamers", detailing how to combat trash streams.
 On December 20, 2021, Yaroslavl Newspaper wrote an article about trash streams, highlighting the Mellstroy and Reeflay cases, describing trash streams as a blend of Jerry Springer Show and Big Brother, pointing out the lack of national television oversight, leading to extreme expressions for entertainment.
 On August 30, 2022, Dni.ru remarked that trash streams no longer brought the desired fame, and in their attempts to generate buzz, the genre led to numerous crimes.

 Poland

 Journalist Paulina Wilk attributed the popularity of patostreams amongst Polish teenagers to their transgressional nature, and compared it to reality television.
-Psychologist Zbigniew Nęcki said that patostream viewers are motivated by the aggression inherent in human nature.
+Psychologist Zbigniew Nęcki said that patostream viewers are motivated by the aggression inherent to human nature.